modineyouness2-maker/MODINE-IDEAL/README.md

 ---
 ### 🚀 Road to GITEX Africa 2026
 *Ambition: Bringing Moroccan cyber-innovation to the global stage and empowering local industries with sovereign security solutions.*

+---
+### GNU GENERAL PUBLIC LICENSE (GPL v3)
+**"This project is licensed under the GPL-3.0 License - see the LICENSE file for details.
+Non-commercial and educational use only is highly encouraged." **